daattali/beautiful-jekyll/README.md

 ex-css      | List of external CSS files to include in the page googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`)

-### Setting up a Project Page (rather than a User Page)

-If you're not sure what the difference is, then ignore this section.

-If you want to use this theme for a project page for a specific repository instead of your main GitHub user page, that's no problem.
-The demo for this site ([daattali.github.io/beautiful-jekyll](http://deanattali.com/beautiful-jekyll)) is actually set up as a project page while my personal site ([daattali.github.io](http://deanattali.com)) is a regular user page.
-The only difference is that in the `_config.yml`, you should set `baseurl` to be `/projectname` instead of `""`.

-To set up a GitHub Project page, simply fork this repository into a branch called `gh-pages` in your repository.
-Whatever is under the `gh-pages` branch will be served by Jekyll.
-Your site will be at `http://username.github.io/projectname/`.

 ### Advanced features (including how to use a custom URL address for your site)

 I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
 It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

+## Creating a User Page vs a Project Page

+If you're not sure what the difference is, you can probably safely ignore this section.

+If you want to use this theme to host a website that will be available at `https://YOURUSERNAME.github.io`, then you do not need to read this section.
+That is called a User Page, you can only have one User Page in your GitHub account, and it is what you get by default when forking this project.

+If you want to use this theme to create a website for a particular repository, it will be available at `https://YOURUSERNAME.github.io/REPONAME`, and that is called a [Project Page](https://help.github.com/articles/user-organization-and-project-pages/).
+You can have a Project Page for each repository you have on GitHub.
+There are two important things to note when creating a project page:

+1. In the configuration file (`_config.yml`), you should set `baseurl` to be `/projectname` instead of `""`.
+2. Project Pages are served from a branch named `gh-pages`, and you should be generating all the website content on that branch.
+When you fork Beautiful Jekyll, you'll already have a `gh-pages` branch but you should delete it and generate it again from the `master` branch.
+The reason is that the `gh-pages` branch in its current form does not have the updated code of Beautiful Jekyll, so you need to create that branch from the `master` branch (which is where all my new features and work go into).

 ## Showcased users (success stories!)